How to Use Chainguard Security Advisories

 by following the instructions on the project’s Download jq page.

-Lastly, note that this guide includes examples involving an example organization with a private Chainguard Registry named example.com
+Lastly, note that this guide includes examples involving a sample organization with a private Chainguard Registry named example.com

 or latest-dev